WHAT I DO

 “Every time I have a conversation with Safia, she helps me get unblocked from whatever fear or resistance is holding me back at that particular moment.
 Without pressure or agenda, she helps me to unlock my own tangle of patterns, and to reconnect with my creative autonomy, curiosity and energy.
 I feel completely comfortable and safe with her, knowing that she comes from a place of compassion without judgment, and that she understands the creative struggle because she’s been there herself.
 Safia is wise and gentle in her approach, yet she pushes me to stretch beyond my fears and reclaim my power.
 I would recommend her to anyone seeking guidance and support with their creative process!” — Anna Holtzman, filmmaker and life coach

-I’m a Cave Canem graduate fellow and my poetry was selected by Patricia Smith for the forthcoming “Precarious Work” edition of Women’s Studies Quarterly (December 2017).
-I recently was pleased to learn that my book-length manuscript was a semi-finalist for the Pleiades Press Editors Prize for Poetry.
-I’m excited to share some more poems soon by way of BOMB Online.
-My reviews and essays live at NPR’s Schoolbook, the Poetry Foundation blog, and Boston Review.
+I’m a Cave Canem graduate fellow and my book-length manuscript was a semi-finalist for the Pleiades Press Editors Prize for Poetry.
+My poems appear at BOMB, Boston Review, The Awl, and Muftah Magazine.
 I have served on the editorial boards of Apogee Journal, Epiphany Magazine, and the Brooklyn Arts Council Grants Panel.
+I currently teach undergraduate writing at Baruch College and Adelphi University.